northle/docs/site/docs/basics/controllers-and-routing.md

 # Controllers and Routing

 Typically, web applications are based on route mappings.
-Route (endpoint) is an URL with assigned action called when user asks for the URL.
+Route, or  an endpoint is an URL with assigned function called when user asks for the URL.

 Routing system in Northle is based on **controller** classes.